desktop/desktop/docs/technical/the-great-stores-migration.md

  - some `AppStore` methods have organically grown over time to be complex and hard to understand
  - some `AppStore` methods update repository state, others update the root state
+ - `AppStore` does a mixture of explicit git operations and calling methods on `GitStore` - we should clarify which approach is preferred here and try to adhere to it

 We've talked about migrating over to use Redux or a similar library for managing state, rather than our hand-rolled solution, but there's a few questions I have